RyanJFM/Digital-Twin/Arduino_code_and_wiring/README.md

 This project was developed for EngEx 2025, the Engineering Exhibition organized by the Faculty of Engineering, University of Peradeniya, in celebration of its Diamond Jubilee.

-It demonstrates the concept of a Digital Twin by streaming real-time physiological data from multiple biomedical sensors to a remote web server and visualizing them in Unity.

 ---

 ## Overview